henridwyer/pyhomekit/README.rst

 PyHomeKit is a set of python libraries that let you control HomeKit compatible accessories, both BLE and HTTP.

-For more information about HomeKit, see the `Apple Developper HomeKit <https://developer.apple.com/homekit/>`_ page.

-Bluetooth Low Energy device compatibility is provided by `bluepy <https://ianharvey.github.io/bluepy-doc/>`_, which uses bluez.

 .. important:: PyHomeKit is currently in pre-alpha.
 Many features are not yet implemented or broken.

 Getting Started